Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers: Rex: A Family of Reversible Exponential (Stochastic) Runge-Kutta Solvers

-We still have yet to address how to construct an \textit{algebraically reversible} scheme for a \textit{stochastic} process, but merely stated it above in \cref{prop:rex}, we will now, however, justify our design decisions above.
-The key idea is to use the \textit{same} realization of the Brownian motion in both the forward pass or backward pass.
-This has been explored in prior works studying the continuous adjoint equations for neural SDEs \citep{li2020sdes,kidger2021efficient} and essentially amounts to fixing the realization of the Brownian motion along with clever strategies for reconstructing the same realization.
-Formally, let $(\Omega, \mathcal F, \mathbb P)$ be the probability space and let $\bfW_t: \Omega \to \R^{d_w}$ be the standard Brownian motion on $[0, T]$.
-Then for each reversible solve we fix an $\omega \in \Omega$.
-This can be justified if we view the SDE from a roughs path perspective, \ie, the It\^o-Lyons map \citep{lyons1998differential} provides a deterministic continuous map from the initial condition of the SDE and realization of the Brownian motion to the solution trajectory, see \cref{app:rough_paths} for a more detailed explanation.
+We now justify the design choices in \cref{prop:rex}, in particular our handling of stochasticity.
+The key idea is to use the \textit{same} realization of the Brownian motion in both the forward pass and backward pass.
+This has been explored in prior works studying the continuous adjoint equations for neural SDEs \citep{li2020sdes,kidger2021efficient} and essentially amounts to fixing the realization of the Brownian motion along with clever strategies for reconstructing the same realization of the Brownian motion.

-\paragraph{Numerical simulation of the Brownian motion.} The na\"ive way to fix the realization of the Brownian motion for both the forward pass is to simply store the entire realization of the Brownian motion in system memory, \ie, record $\{\bfW_n(\omega)\}_{n=1}^N$ \textit{\`a la} \citet{wu2022cyclediffusion}.\footnote{This clearly prohibits the use of adaptive step-size solvers.} However, recent work by \citet{li2020sdes,kidger2021efficient,jelinvcivc2024single} have proposed much more elegant solutions which enable one to recalculate \textit{any} realization of the Brownian motion from a single seed given access to a splittable \textit{pseudo-random number generator} (PRNG) \citep{salmon2011parallel}. \NB, we discuss the more nuanced technical details of such approaches in \cref{app:brownian_motion_sim}, for now it suffices to say we adopt a more elegant solution to reconstructing the Brownian motion in the backward step.
+\paragraph{Numerical Simulation of the Brownian Motion.} The na\"ive approach to fixing the realization is to cache the entire trajectory, which is both expensive and prohibits adaptive step-size solvers.
+Instead, recent work by \citet{li2020sdes,kidger2021efficient,jelinvcivc2024single} enables one to recalculate \textit{any} realization of the Brownian motion from a single seed given access to a splittable \textit{pseudo-random number generator} (PRNG) \citep{salmon2011parallel}; we adopt this approach and discuss the technical details in \cref{app:brownian_motion_sim}.